ZoomInfo

 3. Crayon

-Crayon tracks competitor moves automatically across hundreds of millions of sources.
+Crayon tracks competitor moves automatically across a wide range of sources.
 The platform monitors changes to messaging, positioning, products, pricing, hiring plans, and go-to-market strategies in real time.
+Product marketers use it to build battlecards that arm sales teams with competitive intelligence.

 Learn More About Crayon